segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-source-setup-guides/bigquery-setup.md

 7. Click **Continue**, then click **Done**.

 ### Grant Limited Access
-With this approach we will setup a custom role with the following permissions:
+With this approach, you can set up a custom role with the following permissions:

 Permission | Details
 ---------- | --------